kylemcdonald/kylemcdonald.net/psac/story.md

 "And how about your phone?"
 I pulled out my ancient Nokia.
 They took a quick look and decided they weren't interested in it.

-We walked to the living room, and an agent pointed at old Thinkpad on the floor, sitting beneath a fan.
+We walked to the living room, and an agent pointed at the old Thinkpad on the floor, sitting beneath a fan.
 "What's that?"

 "Oh, I don't use that one much anymore."
 This didn't explain the location.
 "And it was really hot last night so I grabbed the closest thing to prop the fan at an angle."
 Again, completely true.
 It looked way more suspicious than it actually was, so they took the Thinkpad too.
 I was starting to feel a little vulnerable, and had to ask, "What exactly can you take?"